google/applied-machine-learning-intensive/v2/07_capstone/02_sample_projects/sample_projects.md

 * Implicit (Confirmation, Experimenters)

 <!--
 Biases can be found throughout the design and development of ML systems.
-Stay in the same groups of three.
-Do a two-part activity to identify different types of bias.
+We will do a two-part activity to identify different types of bias.

+*Put the students in groups of three*

 Part 1 asks students to use cards to match nine descriptive examples with nine different types of bias (Bias Card Matching).
 Part 2 asks students to pair-share or volunteer-share what instances of these bias types they’ve encountered in their own experience.